A quick question for all the cottagers out there: what’s the difference between a bear and a skunk?

-- Renting your cottage could void your insurance policy.
-Beware if you rent out your humble abode, as the rules regarding insurance on this are strict.
-While you don’t necessarily need to pay higher premiums or take out commercial coverage for occasionally renting your vacation property, you do need to tell your insurance company or broker.
-If you don’t and your renters cause damage or loss, your policy may not cover it.
+- Renting out your cottage could void your insurance policy if it’s not permitted by your insureropens a pop-up with definition of insurer.
+While you won’t necessarily need to pay a higher premiumopens a pop-up with definition of premium or take out commercial coverage for occasionally renting out your seasonal property, you do need to tell your insurance company or broker.
+If you don’t and your renters cause damage, it may not be covered by your policy.

 Bonus tip: If you’re planning on renting out your cottage this season, check out these handy cottage rental tips to keep your property in tip-top-shape and make sure you have the coverage you need to protect your seasonal space.

 - Water damage, not fire or theft, is the most common type of insurance claim.
 If you’re using your cottage year round, think about installing temperature and water alarms to notify you remotely of potential frozen pipes or flooding.
 If you close your property in the cooler months, don’t forget to shut off the water supply and drain your pipes, and consider using a monitored alarm or make arrangements for someone to check your property when you’re away to avoid water damage.